Ukraine hopes to evacuate civilians holed up with fighters in Mariupol steel works | Law-Order

 - Ukraine

-Ukraine hopes on Friday to evacuate civilians who are holed up in a vast steel works with the last fighters defending the southern city of Mariupol.
+Ukraine hopes on Friday to evacuate civilians who are holed up in vast steelworks with the last fighters defending the southern city of Mariupol.

+"An operation is planned today to get civilians out of the plant," President Volodymyr Zelenskiy's office said without giving details.
+Russia did not immediately comment on the Ukrainian president's remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)